bengrunfeld/study-notes/relational_database.md

 #Relational Database

 ##Relationship types
+* One-to-one
+* One-to-many / Many-to-one
+* Many-to-many

+###One-to-one Relationships
+A one-to-one relationship is very rare, and really means that you've created a table for something that should actually be a field.

+E.g. One `customer` can only have one `address`, with these both being separate tables.
+Actually, this means that `address` is really an `attribute` of `customer`, and should actually just be a field in the customer table.

+So a one-to-one relationship means that an `attribute` has been improperly identified as an `entity`.

+###One-to-Many Relationships
+This means that you have records in a `parent table` that are related to records in many `child tables`.

+`Parent table` implies the **one** side, and `child table` implies the **many** side of the relationship.

+So **one** `parent` can have **many** related `children`.

+###Many-to-Many Relationships
+These types of relationships should be eliminated.

+Many-to-many relationships mean that you have 2 related parent tables by their relationship is not actually direct.

+Instead, it needs to be related through an additional child table, so you'll have a one-to-many relationship.

+###Resolving Relationships
+You know that you're done with the data modelling process when all your relationships are **one-to-many's**, and you've gotten rid of all the **one-to-one's** and **many-to-many's**.

+To get rid of **many-to-many** relationships, add a join table that has a **one-to-many** relationship with each `parent` table.

+##ERD's
+Steps to creating an `ERD`.

+1. Develop a list of entities (or tables) that belong in the data model
+2. Determine and diagram the relationship between those entitites
+3. Review the diagram for correctness and consistency

+Seek out **nouns** in a description of a database you need to build.
+Those will probably be your entities.

+##Primary and Foreign Keys
+You need something that can link each table together. `Keys` act as links between tables.

+* **Primary Key** is the parent
+* **Foreign Key** is the child

+Every `parent` table must have a **primary key** defined.

+Each `child` table must have a **foreign key** defined for each `parent`.

+The parent is the one, and the child is the many.

+The **primary keys** purpose is to ensure the uniqueness of every field in this table, so it must not be duplicated in a table.
+It must be unique.

+But **foreign keys** do NOT need to be unique in a `child` table, because any one `parent` could have multiple related records in a `child` table.

 ##Terminology
 **Entities** – Data is broken down into small pieces, known as entities.
 Entities contain attributes.
 **Attributes** – are pieces of data that describe an entity.
 Attributes will become fields inside the database.
 **Relational Modelling** – is planning the construction of your database, aka creating a blueprint for the database.
-**Data Modelling** – Describes business rules as data inputs and outputs
+**Data Modelling** – Describes business rules as data inputs and outputs **ERD** – Entity Relationship Diagram.
+A method of diagraming relationships in a database.